 Linda – Great dress pattern!
 This dress is flattering and so comfortable for summer.
 It does show up woman's curves so nicely.
 I love all the options of making it with a trim or without, in a nice print, a nice solid color or a combo of both.
 You can easily dress it up or down as you wish.
 I love the addition the option of printing only one size and the quick step by step checklist.
 Your instructions looks very professional and the pictures are great.
 I love all the tips for making the dress look very professionally done.

 Stephanie – A classic dress!
-It’s great to find a simple silhouette that can be done with a woven fabric.
+Great shift dress pattern.
+It's great to find a simple silhouette that can be done with a woven fabric.
 I love that this dress can have so many looks based on the fabric picked and the accessories.